6th Foreign Infantry Regiment

 1er REI - 1 REI - Foreign Legion - 1943 - 2nd Company - Fanion - Sidi Bel Abbes - Gabriel Favreau

-Tunisia, a small country in North Africa, located between Algeria and Libya, was a French protectorate from 1881.
-Unlike other French-controlled North African states like Morocco or Algeria, Tunisia was calm and had never seen hard fighting with the French.
-That’s why the Foreign Legion wasn’t stationed there until 1921, with the organization of the 1er REC.
-However, the latter moved to Morocco in late 1940 and Tunisia remained once again without any Foreign Legion elements.
+Tunisia, a small country located between Algeria and Libya in North Africa, was a French protectorate from 1881.
+Unlike other French-controlled North African states like Morocco and Algeria, Tunisia had never seen armed conflicts with the French.
+For that reason, the Foreign Legion wasn’t stationed there until 1921 upon the creation of the 1er REC.
+When the latter moved to Morocco in late 1940, Tunisia was once again devoid of Foreign Legion elements.

-In early May, the regiment obtained its old flag.
+In early May, the 6e REI obtained its old flag.

 Tunisia - Map